lambrospetrou/oxford-msc/plain-text/ch-dist-sys-arch.md

 The important thing in this ordered communication, is that if we distinguish 4 communication rounds (vertical division) we can see that no node is ever stalled or blocked without reading or writing.
 Additionally, there is a pairing between the reads and the writes, which means that for any given node A, the writes _targetting_ A will be done in the same order as A will do the corresponding reads.

-In our tests, the idea works as expected but still there were some cases when a node had to write more data than other nodes some nodes were waiting for it to finish.
+In our tests, the idea works as expected but still there were some cases when a node had to write more data than the rest, thus causing some nodes to wait for it to finish.

 **Idea 2 - Round robin communication**